Poland

 The MDR law in Poland, which transposes the Council of the European Union Directive 2018/822 of 25 May 2018, entered into force as of 1 January 2019.

 Tax arrangements subject to the reporting obligation include cross-border arrangements within the meaning of the DAC6 Directive other arrangements, including domestic arrangements.
-The Polish MDR legislation has much wider scope compared to DAC6 Directive, containing, in particular, an extended definition of reportable tax arrangements (not only cross-border but also domestic tax arrangements) and a wider definition of covered taxes, including domestic VAT.
+The Polish MDR legislation has much wider scope compared to the DAC6 Directive, containing, in particular, an extended definition of reportable tax arrangements (not only cross-border but also domestic tax arrangements) and a wider definition of covered taxes, including domestic VAT.

 Polish MDR legislation listed 24 hallmarks indicating potential risk of tax avoidance.
 Only 11 out of them require existence or suspicion of tax benefit, the remaining ones require reporting in any case.
 Polish MDR regulation requires the reporting of: